Housing association: Legal status

 Housing associations may be constituted using various forms of legal entity.
 Many are industrial and provident societies, but there are also trusts, co-operatives and companies.
 They may or may not be registered charities.

 Registered social landlord (RSL) is the technical name for social landlords that in England were formerly registered with the Housing Corporation, or in Wales with the Welsh Government.
 From 2010 to 2012, associations were termed registered providers under the Housing and Regeneration Act 2008, irrespective of status (private, public, for-profit or not-for-profit).
 As of 2012, the terms registered social landlord and private registered providers of social housing are both used as alternative names for housing association.

+Public-versus-private sector status

 Housing associations are generally considered as private entities in that they are not owned or directly controlled by the state.
 This status, however, has been challenged by a number of legal rulings.
-In 2004 the British government accepted an EU ruling that considered housing associations as public bodies for the purposes of procurement.